lastefoto-ee/beebistuudio/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Hi!
-I'm Viktoria, a newborn photographer in Tallinn, Estonia  since 2016.
+I'm Viktoria, a pregnancy and a newborn photographer in Tallinn, Estonia  since 2016.
 Mothers trust me with their newborn babies photo shoots for quite a while.
 I've photographed more than 500 newborn babies.
 A newborn photo shoot in the first two weeks of a baby's life is an amazing, incomparable type of shooting.
 Elegant minimalism, simplicity, and pithiness allow you to focus only on the baby.
 Such photos touch to the depths of the soul!
 I have collected the best props and original accessories from all over the world.
 I would also be happy to publish your photo shoot pictures in my portfolio with your permission.

 See you at the photo session!